Asabeneh/30-Days-Of-React/readMe.md

 ## Setup

-I believe you have the motivation and a strong desire to be a developer, a computer and Internet.In addition to that basic to intermidate lelev HTML, CSS and JS.
+I believe you have the motivation and a strong desire to be a developer, a computer and Internet.
+In addition to that basic to intermediate level HTML, CSS and JS.
 If you have those, then you have everything to get started.

 ### Install Node.js